Getting to Corn Island

 Another option is to take the passenger ferry operating out of Bluefields, however this makes for a 4 to 6 hour journey which can be quite uncomfortable in rough seas, so I definitely recommend taking the flight, which is only 1 hour flying time from Managua versus a two day trip from Managua to Corn Island via El Rama and Bluefields.
 The government ferry operates once a week out of Bluefields to Corn Island.
 Departures are at 9:30 A.M. on Wednesdays and returns at the same time on Thursdays.

-Corn Island has a total land area of only 13 square kilometres and has a road that basically goes around the island.
+Corn Island has a total land area of only 13 square kilometers and has a road that basically goes around the island.
 The population of the island varies, but is generally around 10.000 souls at its maximum.
 In general, a taxi ride from the airport to the hotels will cost you approximately $1 US dollar per person or its equivalent to Nicaraguan Cordobas.
 There are several hotels around the island, most of them on or very near the beaches.
 English is widely spoken on the island as a first language, so you can feel free to ask locals for information in their language.
 They are also fluent in Spanish, but prefer English.
 Despite the fact that the islands are far away from the mainland, you will find that prices are extremely reasonable on both Corn Islands.

 Fishing has traditionally, the economy of Corn Islands, however over fishing has changed this.
 Tourism has become a major factor in the local economy.
+For obvious reasons, most of the Corn Island Restaurants feature fish and seafood dishes.
+Perhaps the most famous island dish is the “Run Down” a heavy seafood soup with just about everything in it.

 The Best of Corn Island